MaaSecLab/Library/A_Gentle_Introduction_to_REV/README.md

 With enough effort anything can be understood or get cracked, and some of the most well-known methods will be covered in the following chapters.

+# Basic Computing Concepts

-# Data and Numerical Bases/Systems
+## Data and Numerical Bases/Systems

 All programs are made up of data.
 It's up to us to give the data meaning and turn it into information.
 The data that makes up computer programs is in its purest form in the binary format.